asalber/asalber.github.io/office/excel/manual/formatting.md

 ### Formatting text
 By default cells with non numeric content are of type *Text*.
 It's possible to apply this type even to numbers, like for example phone numbers.

 Text entered in a cell spreads to adjacent cells to the right if these cells have no content.
-To confine text to a certain width in the cell, select the cell and click the button `Wrap Text` in the Alignment section on the Home tab of the ribbon.
+To confine text to a certain width in the cell, select the cell and click the button `Wrap Text` in the Alignment section in the ribbon's Home tab.

 ## Align cell contents